kaelad02/adv-reminder/README.md

 Notes about other modules.

-### Required Modules

-[libWrapper](https://foundryvtt.com/packages/lib-wrapper) - A library that makes it easy to wrap core Foundry VTT code.
-It's used to check the active effects before one of the supported rolls happens to pass along the advantage, disadvantage, or critical option.

 ### Suggested Modules

 [Dynamic Active Effects](https://foundryvtt.com/packages/dae) A module that improves the Active Effects system used by dnd5e.